-1 Product Description
+1 Product Description 1

 General Information and Warnings

-Indications
+3 Indications 5

-Contraindications
+4 Contraindications 5

-4.1 Absolute Contraindications
+4.1 Absolute Contraindications 5

 4.2 Relative Contraindications 6

 5 Possible Negative Consequences 6

-Handling and Storage
+6 Handling and Storage 7

+7 Reporting of incidents 8

-Glossary of Symbols
+8 Glossary of symbols 8

-These instructions for use apply to VERTICALE Triangular Fixation implants.
-Other manufacturer's instructions are available containing information required for application of the system:
+These Instructions for Use apply to VERTICALE Triangular Fixation implants.
+Other sets of manufacturer's information are available containing information required for application of the system.
+The additional information, such as Instrumentation Guides, inserts containing useful information, and other product-specific information, may be viewed under the following two links: